jgabry/bayes-workflow-book/README.md

 (Note: moved from stan-dev/bayes-workflow-book)

 This is the repository for the book *Bayesian Workflow Using Stan* (working title).
+The book will have many authors.
-The book is in its early stages of development so the content on the master branch may change substantially.
+The book is in its early stages of development so the content on the master branch will change substantially.

 ### Rules for working on workflow

- * _Branch_ (on a well named branch) and then submit a pull request for merging.
+ * _Branch_ (on a well named branch) and then submit a pull request for merging into master.
- * At **all times** the main branch should compile.
+ * At **all times** the master branch should compile.
 This is required for merging.
  * Keep a list of packages that are needed to compile the book and add to it if you add a package